What is warshipping?

 How does the warshipping cyber-attack work?

-Once a battle-package is shipped, the modem regularly transmits GPS coordinates to the attacker’s command and control server.
-This allows the attacker to identify when the device has arrived and begin full deployment.
+Once a battle package is shipped, the modem regularly transmits GPS coordinates to the attacker’s command and control server.
+This allows the attacker to identify when the device has arrived and start full deployment.
 Of course, the device doesn’t have to come in the post – it could be planted into a toilet roof or hidden in a bush outside of reception.

 What threat does warshipping pose?